Julien Temple: 2000s

 Films which followed included Pandæmonium (2001), a critically acclaimed film about the friendship between Romantic poets Samuel Taylor Coleridge and William Wordsworth, and The Filth and the Fury (2000), another documentary about The Sex Pistols.
 This time the film was made with the full cooperation of the surviving members of the band and told the story of the band from their viewpoint.
 This film mixed newly shot footage and interviews with footage culled from The Great Rock and Roll Swindle and previously unseen interviews.
 The film was a critical success and was seen as setting the record straight in regard to the history of The Sex Pistols.

 Between 2002 and 2005, Temple completed a feature-length documentary about the Glastonbury Festival.
 This involved him shooting footage at the festival as well as drawing on the vast amount of archival footage, as well as footage sent in by fans of the festival.
 It was released in the UK in April 2006.

-In 2006 (premiered January 2007), Temple made a film of the life of his friend, in Joe Strummer: The Future Is Unwritten.
+In 2006, Temple made a film of the life of his friend, in Joe Strummer: The Future Is Unwritten.
+It premiered in January 2007.

 In November 2007, Temple filmed several of the Sex Pistols' comeback shows at the Brixton Academy in London.
 This was followed by several filming sessions with each member of the band as they re-visited their old London haunts.
 The footage was assembled into a new documentary film released on DVD in 2008 as The Sex Pistols: There'll Always Be An England, bringing Temple's association with the Sex Pistols up to date.

 In June 2008, Temple filmed three concerts by Madness at the Hackney Empire.
 These concerts were previews of the band's forthcoming album, The Liberty of Norton Folgate.

 In 2009, Temple directed the third film in his punk trilogy, Oil City Confidential, which celebrated the Canvey Island legends Dr. Feelgood, and a hymn to the Motor City entitled Requiem For Detroit?
 (2010).

 2010s

 In 2010, Temple directed the biography Ray Davies: Imaginary Man.
 Previously, he had directed several Kinks videos.
 Also, he was referred to by name in The Kinks song Too Hot from their Word of Mouth album: "Julien's on the street today/ Scouting out locations..."

 In 2011, Temple returned to Glastonbury to further document the legendary festival.
-The resulting 75 minute film, titled "Glastonbury After Hours: Glastopia", was shot on location in the Shangri-La, Arcadia, the Unfair Ground, Strummerville, Block 9 and the Common areas.
+The resulting 75-minute film, titled "Glastonbury After Hours: Glastopia", was shot on location in the Shangri-La, Arcadia, the Unfair Ground, Strummerville, Block 9 and the Common areas.
 It was premiered on BBC4 on 15 June 2012.

 On 4 March 2013, it was announced that Jesse L. Martin would replace Lenny Kravitz as Marvin Gaye in Sexual Healing, directed by Temple, and produced by Vassal Benton and Fred Bestall.
-With approximately 70% of the film completed and only three weeks to go on a planned nine-and-a-half-week shoot, production was stopped on the biopic, primarily due to financial problems (crew members were said to have not been paid fully for their work on the film).
+With approximately 70% of the film completed and only three weeks to go on a planned nine-and-a-half-week shoot, production was stopped on the biopic, primarily due to financial problems.
+(Crew members were said to have not been paid fully for their work on the film.)